 The pico laser’s ability to emit laser beams at shorter pulse durations (at picoseconds instead of nanoseconds, compared to Q-switched lasers) confine laser energy better, which minimises collateral damage.
 While there are different types and brands of pico lasers out there, I use Discovery Pico Plus.
 This particular machine comes with the highest peak power, which is crucial for tattoo removal — especially for harder to remove colours like yellow and green.
 Different tattoo colours actually require different wavelengths, but I will touch on this later.

-Yes, one session with pico lasers cost more, but you save more in the long run with fewer clinic visits.
+Yes, each session with pico lasers cost more, but you save more in the long run with fewer clinic visits.

 Besides depth of ink, the colour of your tattoo also determines how successful your tattoo removal is.
 For example, black tattoos are the easiest to remove; they can be cleared 50% faster with the pico laser as compared to the traditional Q-switched laser.
 Yellow, green and blue tattoos on the other hand are a little harder — even more so if you have mixed-coloured tattoos!